The Bible (miniseries): Sequel – A.D.

 On December 17, 2013, it was announced that there would be a follow-up miniseries in 2015, titled A.D.
 The Bible Continues, also produced by Burnett, Downey, and Bedser.
 The limited series began airing on NBC on Easter Sunday, April 5.
 It airs in twelve weekly one-hour episodes.
 The story takes place immediately after the events of The Bible, beginning with the Crucifixion and Resurrection, and continues with the first ten chapters of the Book of Acts.
-On July 3, 2015, NBC cancelled A.D.
+On July 3, 2015, NBC canceled A.D.
 The Bible Continues after one season.
 However, producers Burnett and Downey plan future biblical productions on their OTT digital channel.